MicrosoftDocs/minecraft-creator/creator/Documents/CommandsHowToMakeACTMMap.md

 1. The fake player named "#total_wool" first has their score set to 0, and then the `+=` adds one to the score when a wool block is correctly placed.
 1. The += operator is used to tally up the scores of all players in the "wool_placed" objective (denoted by the asterisk `*`), and the result is stored as the score of the fake player "#total_wool" in the "totals" objective.
 1. The score of "#total_wool" is checked to see if it’s exactly 3.
 If so, this means all wools have been placed.
-1. If the score was 3, all players will receive a stack of diamonds.
+1. If the score is 3, all players receive a diamond block.
 1. A command is needed to stop the process.
-Setting the score of any wool color to be anything higher than 1 will cause the sum to be higher than 3, preventing the system from flooding the player’s inventory with diamonds.
+Setting the score of any wool color to be anything higher than 1 will cause the sum to be higher than 3, preventing the system from flooding the player’s inventory with diamond blocks.
 There are plenty of other ways to go about this, including disabling the command block chain in some manner.

 ## What's Next?